davep/davep.github.com/content/2026-02-20-five-days-with-copilot.md

-As [I mentioned yesterday](/2026/02/19/a-new-engine.html), I've been a happy user of [Pelican](https://getpelican.com) for a couple or so years now, but every so often there's a little change or tweak I'd like to make that needs diving deeper into the templates and the like and...
+As [I mentioned yesterday](/2026/02/19/a-new-engine.html), I've been a happy user of [Pelican](https://getpelican.com) for a couple or so years now, but every so often there's a little change or tweak I'd like to make that requires diving deeper into the templates and the like and...
 I go *"eh, I'll look at it some time soon"*.
 Another thought that often goes through my head at those times is *"I should build my own static site generator that works exactly how I want"* -- because really any hacker with a blog has to do that at some point.

 Meanwhile...
 I've had free access to [GitHub Copilot](https://github.com/features/copilot) attached to [my GitHub account](https://github.com/davep) for some time now, and I've hardly used it.
-At the same time, the past few months especially, I've been watching the rise of agents as coding tools, as well as the rise of advocates for them.
+At the same time -- the past few months especially -- I've been watching the rise of agents as coding tools, as well as the rise of advocates for them.
 Worse still, I've seen people I didn't expect to be advocates for giving up on coding turning to these tools and suddenly writing rationales in favour of them.

 So, suddenly, the idea popped into my head: I should write my own static site generator that I'll use for my blog, and I should try and use GitHub Copilot to write 100% of the code, and documentation, and see how far I get.
+I doing so I might firm up my opinions about where we're all going with this.

 The requirements were going to be pretty straightforward: